 \\If a late application is accepted an additional fee of \$2.00 per day (maximum \$5.00) must be paid. \A certificate of standing is issued on request without charge.
-Additional copies if required will be issued on receipt of 50c per copy.

-†Payable before the final examinations, and returnable in case of failure.
+Additional copies if required will be issued on request without charge.
+Additional copies if required †Payable before the final examinations, and returnable in case of failure.